 Early inventories of the availability and distribution of physical resources needed to manage the COVID-19 outbreak were undertaken.
 These inventories alerted the authorities that action would be needed to mitigate the risk of shortages.

 Romania is ranked as a country with a high number of hospital beds, but the real concern is how many ICU beds are equipped with ventilators.
 The authorities have reported that out of around 4,000 ICU beds only about half are equipped with ventilators.
 Measures have been taken to increase the number of ventilators by both international procurement and national production.
 Of the 350 million (approximately 74.5 million euros) that the Government has released to manage the COVID-19 outbreak, 209 million lei (approximately 44.5 million euros) has been allocated to ICU departments.
+Despite this, on the 1st of November 2020, the Minister of Health declared that only 1250 beds were allocated for COVID-19 patients, with plans to increase the capacity to 1500 ICU bed.
+This means close to doubling the number of ICU beds for COVID-19 patients compared to March, when the number of such beds was 740.
 The Ministry of Health has issued an Order regarding the re-deployment of beds and personnel, specific COVID-19 patient flows, daily reporting of bed occupancy in the electronic centralized operational coordinating centre of the Ministry of Health and other measures regarding hospital preparedness for treating COVID-19 patients.
 In preparation for managing any spike in the number of cases, the army has deployed a mobile hospital near Bucharest, and a second one bought from the Netherlands was located near Constanta.
 Subsequently, many other modular hospitals were built and 5 IC mobile units were bought with the support of local authorities, NGOs and other donors.
 Hospitals have also been advised to organize a triage section to detect the COVID-19 cases among the patients referred for admission, in line with WHO recommendations.

 The most challenging shortage is a lack of personal protective equipment (PPE).
 Proper equipment (coveralls, gowns, goggles, FFP3 masks, etc.) existed in short supply only in infectious diseases hospitals, and other medical settings either had only small quantities of surgical masks and gloves, or did not have any equipment at all.
 Despite the rapid allocation of governmental funds, supplemented by different donations, procurement of PPE was as difficult as anywhere.
 The Centre for Surveillance and Control of Communicable Diseases has issued a set of minimal criteria for rational use of PPE, based on WHO recommendation “Rational use of personal protective equipment for coronavirus disease (COVID-19) and considerations during severe shortages”.
 In the end, 45 tons of PPE were delivered with the help of the NATO Strategic Airlift Capability programme.
 Transport assistance of PPE supplies was also provided by the army and by the national airline, when the Ministry of Health purchased higher quantities of PPE from China, South Korea, and Turkey through the National Centralized Procurement Office.
 Local production of PPE is also being encouraged and supported.
 The initial shortages have been met through intensified procurement efforts by the central and local authorities and donations by various nongovernmental organizations.
 Further, PPE was also provided through the European Commission’s centralized procurement for all member states.
 Thus, on 12 May 2020, 158,000 KN95 GB2626-2006 masks were delivered to Romania and deposited as stock to be later distributed according to the needs.